MidnightPineapple/nikhilWorkflow/README.md

  - subread-1.5.1
  - R 3.3.1
 Please make sure these are all installed within the scope of the bash environment at runtime.
-The program will look for all execpt for java in the bin file within the project directory.
+The program will look for all execpt for java in the bin directory within the project directory.
 ---

 ### This workflow utilizes the following reference files: